techthehood/notes/mysql data transfer.md

 make sure all the queries are entering data into the correct tables.

-user file and replace to change the table names - there is a way to export the file using the correct table names but its not neccessary.
+use file and replace to change the table names - there is a way to export the file using the correct table names but its not neccessary.

 prep the table by deleteing all the exising fields - i don't know how to add records to an existing table